nicofirst1/MotionBot/README.md

 ## Author

-The only Author is Nicolò Brandizzi, [me](https://www.linkedin.com/in/nicol%C3%B2-brandizzi-04091b153/).
+The only Author is [me](https://www.linkedin.com/in/nicol%C3%B2-brandizzi-04091b153/), Nicolò Brandizzi.

 I made this project both for pleasure and to exercise my self in writing better README.
 I made use of some code from the internet, you can find everything i used in the *Journal.md* under the *Useful Links* section